 These corollaries were originally established in \cite{Spirtes1998} and \cite{Pearl1998}.
 Note that the single-door criterion (adjustment) excludes descendants of the outcome variable.
-This reason is explained by the mechanism of post-treatment bias discussed in the following subsection.
+The reason for this exclusion is explained by the mechanism of post-treatment bias discussed in the following subsection.

 In many empirical analyses, it is not uncommon for all explanatory variables to be regarded as causes of interest.
-Thus, we also provides sufficient conditions under which all regression coefficients can be interpreted as causal effects.
+Thus, we also provide sufficient conditions under which all regression coefficients can be interpreted as causal effects.

 \begin{prop} The following statements are equivalent: \begin{itemize} \item[(i)] For any $X_j \in \bm{S}$, the set $\bm{S}\setminus\{X_j\}$ satisfies the selective-door criterion relative to $(X_j,X_i)$. \item[(ii)] For any $X_j \in \bm{S}$, the set $\bm{S}\setminus\{X_j\}$ blocks every back-door path $X_j \dashleftarrow X_i$. \item[(iii)] For any $X_j \in \bm{S}$, the set $\bm{S}\setminus\{X_j\}$ blocks every back-door path $X_j \dashleftarrow X_i$ that contains no v-structure. \end{itemize} \end{prop}